inerttila/Registration-System/README.md

-# Qytetar Management Application
+# "Qytetar" Management Application

-The Qytetar Management Application is a C++ program for managing and storing information about citizens.
+The "Qytetar" Management Application is a C++ program for managing and storing information about citizens.
 It offers various functionalities, including registration, modification, search, and display of citizen data.
 The application also allows you to save and load citizen records from a file.

 ## Table of Contents